 - See objects in refined detail

-Types of Macular Degeneration
+Types of Age-Related Macular Degeneration

-Dry Macular Degeneration
+Dry Age-Related Macular Degeneration

-Wet Macular Degeneration
+Wet Age-Related Macular Degeneration

+In some cases, advanced dry AMD may become wet AMD.
 Eventually, these abnormal blood vessels and their fluids will form scars.
 This results in permanent central vision loss.
 Wet AMD often results in more severe vision loss than dry cases.

 In rare cases, AMD will develop in children or teenagers.
 This is known as Stargardt disease.
 While Stargardt disease is similar to AMD, it is thought to be caused entirely by genetics.

-Symptoms of Macular Degeneration
+Symptoms of Age-Related Macular Degeneration

-Signs of AMD include:
+Signs and symptoms of AMD include:

 - Need for brighter lighting to read